mdn/webextensions-examples/dnr-redirect-url/README.md

 - Set `web_accessible_resources` to `["redirectTarget.html"]`

-As an alternative to renaming `host_permissions` to `optional_permissions`, add the match patterns in the `host_permissions` array to the existing `permissions` key of the MV2 manifest.
-Then the user does not need to opt in to the host permission, and the extension immediately works after installation.
+As an alternative to renaming `host_permissions` to `optional_permissions`, add the match patterns in the `host_permissions` array to the `permissions` key of the MV2 manifest.
+Then the user does not need to opt in to the host permission, and the extension works immediately after installation.